-A neural network is either a system software or hardware that works similar to the tasks performed by neurons of human brain.
+A neural network is either a system software or hardware that works similar to the tasks performed by neurons of the human brain.
 Neural networks include various technologies like deep learning, and machine learning as a part of Artificial Intelligence (AI).

-Artificial neural networks (ANN) is the key tool of machine learning.
+Artificial neural networks (ANN) are the key tool of machine learning.
 These are systems developed by the inspiration of neuron functionality in the brain, which will replicate the way we humans learn.
-Neural networks (NN) constitute both input & output layer, as well as a hidden layer containing units that change input into output so that output layer can utilize the value.
+Neural networks (NN) constitute both the input & output layers, as well as a hidden layer containing units that change input into the output so that the output layer can utilize the value.

-Most of the business applications and commercial companies make use of these technologies.
+Most business applications and commercial companies make use of these technologies.
 Their main aim is to solve complex problems like pattern recognition or facial recognition, and several other applications include -- speech-to-text transcription, data analysis, handwriting recognition for check processing, weather prediction, and signal processing.

-ANN consists of several nodes which behave as neurons.
+ANN consists of several nodes which behave like neurons.
 The nodes are connected by links (wires) for communication with one another.
 Nodes take input data to perform small operations on trained data and results of these operations are passed to other nodes (neurons).
 The output at the node is called its node value.
-Following is the image representing the basic structure of neuron.
+Following is the image representing the basic structure of a neuron.

 Some of the advantages of neural networks are listed below

 A more frequently used network type in which data can be transferred in various directions.
 These possess greater learning capabilities and are often used for complex tasks like learning handwriting or language recognition.

 And, have a loss function (e.g. SVM/Softmax) on the fully-connected layer.
 The tricks developed by developers to learning neural networks still apply.
 Choosing the proper network depends on your choice and raw data that is to be given as input must be trained by you according to your preference.
 At times, we can use multiple approaches, in complex cases like voice recognition.

-Each input is gathered by the identification of matching data, like image of the person’s face, iris, various facial expressions, and all these inputs have to be trained.
+Each input is gathered by the identification of matching data, like images of the person’s face, iris, various facial expressions, and all these inputs have to be trained.
 Providing proper answers will allow it to accommodate its internal data to learn how better it can perform.

 Artificial neural networks have the ability to learn but they should be trained.
 There are many learning strategies namely: